cenk1cenk2/docker-softether-vpncli/README.md

 Creates a Softether instance to connect to the defined connection in the "./internalconn.vpn".
 MTU is reduced to 1200 because of this is intended for internal networking.

+## Setup

+* `cp internalconn.vpn` to root directory for automatic connection to that setting.
+* `nano .env` for changing static MAC Address.